Trump, The NFL And The Powder Keg History Of Race, Sports And Politics

 "Plagued by increasing debt, including unpaid child support, and guilt that he had been a bad father, Flood was finally admitted into a Barcelona psychiatric hospital," The Atlantic wrote.

 Eventually, Flood was embraced by the sport he fled.
-He returned to the U.S. and received the 1992 Jackie Robinson Award for contributions by black athletes and in 1994, received a standing ovation from players after a speech he made about solidarity before their strike that year.
+He returned to the U.S. and received the 1992 Jackie Robinson Award for contributions by black athletes, and in 1994, he received a standing ovation from players after a speech he made about solidarity before their strike that year.

 It often takes guts and courage to protest, because protest means you're standing against something others believe in — or entrenched traditions, which can be extremely difficult to change.
 Almost universally, the athletes who have stood against what they see as injustice suffered social and economic consequences, not seeing the benefit personally that their efforts led to for others.

-Kaepernick still hasn't landed a job in the NFL, despite analysts saying he's at least good enough to be a backup — and that he's playing in a league that has tolerated accused domestic abusers, those arrested for assault and battery, a star who organized dog fighting and much more.
-(See USA Today's database of hundreds of NFL player arrests).
+Kaepernick still hasn't landed a job in the NFL, despite analysts saying he is at least good enough to be a backup — and that he is playing in a league that has tolerated accused domestic abusers, those arrested for assault and battery, a star who organized dogfighting and much more.
+(See USA Today's database of hundreds of NFL player arrests.)

 Purposeful distraction and politics of the personal?